 1991–92

 The Robinsons' lives are devastated by the loss of two of their children.
 The artist becomes increasingly introspective and his work more contemplative.
-In 1992, commences 'Mountain' series, which the artist considers among his finest work.
+In 1992, commences ‘Mountain’ series of five sombre landscape paintings, which the artist considers among his finest work.

 1994–96

 Moves to Kingscliff on the northern New South Wales coast, where the changing moods of the sea and sky become a primary inspirational focus for his work.
 Acquires a rainforest studio at Springbrook in the adjacent hinterland.
-In 1995, he wins the Archibald Prize for the second time, with Self portrait with stunned mullet.
+In 1995, wins the Archibald Prize for the second time, with Self portrait with stunned mullet.
+The first monograph on the artist, William Robinson by Lynn Fern, is published by Craftsman House.
 Travels to Paris where he makes lithographs at Atelier Bordas (and he makes subsequent prints there in 1998, 2000, 2004, and 2006).
-In 1996, he wins the Wynne Prize again for Creation landscape: Earth and sea.
+In 1996, is awarded the Wynne Prize again for his seascape triptych, Creation landscape: Earth and sea 1995.

 1998

-Awarded honorary doctorate by his alma mater, Queensland University of Technology.
+Awarded honorary doctorate by his alma mater, QUT.

 2007–08